Normal generators for mapping class groups are abundant

 The next lemma gives two ways of finding curves whose homology classes are local in the sense of Lemma~\ref{good pair}.
 In fact, such curves are easy to find.

-\begin{lemma} Let $g \geq 0$, and let $D$ be a separating subsurface of $S_g$. \begin{enumerate} \item If $D$ is connected, then every nonseparating curve in $S_g$ in the complement of $D$ represents a local homology class. \item Every curve in the complement of $D$ that is nonseparating in the complement of $D$ represents a local homology class. \end{enumerate} \end{lemma}
+\begin{lemma} Let $g \geq 0$, and let $D$ be a separating subsurface of $S_g$. \begin{enumerate} \item If $D$ is connected, then every nonseparating curve in $S_g$ in the complement of $D$ represents a homology class that is local. \item Every curve in the complement of $D$ that does not separate the complement of $D$ represents a homology class that is local. \end{enumerate} \end{lemma}

 \begin{proof}

 Let $a$ be a nonseparating curve in $S_g$ that lies in the complementary region $R$ of $D$.
 For both statements it suffices to find a curve $b$ so that $i(a,b)=1$ and so that $b$ is contained in the smallest subsurface containing $D \cup R$.
 If $a$ is nonseparating in $R$, then the curve $b$ can be taken to lie in $R$.
 The second statement follows.
 If $a$ is separating in $R$, then since $a$ is nonseparating in $S_g$ it must be that $a$ induces a nontrivial partition of the components of the boundary of $R$.
 It then follows that we can find the desired curve $b$ in $D \cup R$.
 The first statement follows. \end{proof}